 Many NEA Member countries, the European Commission and the International Agency Energy Agency are implementing this strategy.
 Other countries and international organisations (the World Health Organization, World Meteorological Organization, and the United Nations Office for the Coordination of Humanitarian Affairs) are considering how best to adapt the strategy to their roles and needs.

-The NEA's work on International Nuclear Emergency Exercises began with the INEX 1 Exercise in June 1993.
+The NEA's work on International Nuclear Emergency Exercises began with INEX-1 in June 1993.
 The objective of this exercise was to identify important policy issues and areas where transboundary communication and co-ordination could be improved.
 An important issue here was the intervention levels which had been adopted by various countries, and how the implementation of countermeasures was co-ordinated, particularly in border regions.

-An assessment of INEX 1 exercise results revealed three areas for further work.
+An assessment of INEX-1 results revealed three areas for further work.
 To address these issues, three workshops were held, between 1994 and 1996:

-Emergency Data Management, Proceedings of the NEA Workshop, Zurich, September 1995, OECD/NEA, Paris, 1996
+Emergency Data Management, Proceedings of the NEA Workshop, Zurich, September 1995, NEA, Paris, 1996

 Last reviewed: 27 October 2010